xdrip/xdrip_docs/docs/install/carelinkfollow.md

 <img src="../../images/M-S-HDS.png" style="zoom:75%;" />
 <img src="../images/M-S-HDSlistM.png" style="zoom:75%;" />

-CareLink follower is not a standard feature of xDrip+.
-You need to use a private version:
+CareLink follower is not yet a standard feature of xDrip+.
+You need to use a forked version:

 [From Bence](https://github.com/benceszasz/xDripCareLinkFollower/releases)